thuml/Batch-Spectral-Penalization/README.md

 ## Dataset:

-VisDA 2017 dataset can be found [here](https://github.com/VisionLearningGroup/taskcv-2017-public) in the classification track.

-You need to modify the path of the image in "train.txt" and "validition.txt".
+You need to modify the path of the image in every ".txt" in "./data".

-## Training on VisDA challenge:
+## Training on one dataset:

 All the parameters are set as the same as parameters mentioned in the article.
 You can use the following commands to the tasks:

-BSP+DANN: python -u BSP+DANN.py
+python -u train.py --gpu_id n --src src --tgt tgt

+n is the gpu id you use, src and tgt can be chosen as in "dataset_list.txt".

+## Citation:

+If you use this code for your research, please consider citing:
+`
+@inproceedings{chen2019transferability,
+  title={Transferability vs. Discriminability: Batch Spectral Penalization for Adversarial Domain Adaptation}, author={Chen, Xinyang and Wang, Sinan and Long, Mingsheng and Wang, Jianmin}, booktitle={International Conference on Machine Learning}, pages={1081--1090}, year={2019}
+}
+`